 The racetrack rule

-You may have noticed the number of collisions and near misses at our dances during the waltzes.
-That can be easily fixed.
-Think of the dance floor as a racetrack on the outside perimeter.
+Here’s a hint for avoiding collisions and near-misses while waltzing: think of the dance floor as a racetrack on the outside perimeter.
 Couples who want to travel along as they dance – and this applies to polkas and schottisches, too – should move out to the edge of the room and travel in a counter-clockwise direction (CCW).
 That is a common convention that you will find at any kind of dance.
 Those who want to dance slowly or stay in one spot should remain in the center of the room.
 That’s all there is to it.

 You can jack up the energy at a dance just by being there!